diazrenata/squareone/analyses/ms/draft_2/s2_covariates.md

 Total rodent energy use (A) is calculated as the total energy use of all granviores on control plots (\(Etot_C\)) in each census period.
+The anomaly (shown) is calculated as the differene between the total energy use in each census period and the long-term mean of total energy use.
-The horizontal dashed line is the long-term mean, and the vertical dashed lines mark the dates of major transitions in the rodent community.
+Vertical dashed lines mark the dates of major transitions in the rodent community.
 NDVI anomaly (B) is calculated as the difference between monthly NDVI and the long-term mean for that month.
 NDVI data were obtained from Landsat 5, 7, and 8 using the `ndvi` function in the R package `portalr` (Maesk et al. 2006; Vermote et al. 2016; Christensen et al. 2019).
-Drought (C) was calculated using a 12-month Standardized Precipitation Evapotranspiraiton index (SPEI) for all months from 1989-2020, using the Thornthwaite method to estimate potential evapotranspiration (using the R package `SPEI`, Beguería and Vicente-Serrano 2017; Slette et al. 2019;
-Cárdenas et al. 2021).
+Drought (C) was calculated using a 12-month Standardized Precipitation Evapotranspiraiton index (SPEI) for all months from 1989-2020, using the Thornthwaite method to estimate potential evapotranspiration (using the R package `SPEI`, Beguería and Vicente-Serrano 2017; Slette et al. 2019; Cárdenas et al. 2021).
 Values greater than 0 (blue) indicate wetter than average conditions, and values less than 0 (red) indicate drier conditions.
 Values between -1 and 1 (horizontal lines) are considered within normal variability for a system, while values \< -1 constitute drought (Slette et al. 2019).

-## References
+# References

 Beguería, S., and S. M. Vicente-Serrano.
 2017.
 SPEI: Calculation of the Standardised Precipitation-Evapotranspiration Index.